Cysharp/MagicOnion/README.md

 $ sudo vim /etc/hosts
 ```

-Entry format would be similar to this, please follow to your platform hosts rule.
+Entry format would be similar to this, please follow to your platform's hosts rule.

 ```shell
 127.0.0.1	dummy.example.com